younesaitmha/trivia-app/backend/README.md

 # Trivia APP Backend

-Trivia App is a website built by a restful API, which permits you to create questions, see different categories and questions, and play a quiz to test your knowledge.<br>
+**Trivia App** is a website built by a restful API, which permits you to create questions, see different categories and questions, and play a quiz to test your knowledge.
-Game mechanism: Currently, when a user plays the game they play up to five questions of the chosen category.
-If there are fewer than five questions in a category, the game will end when there are no more questions in that category.<br>
+**Game mechanism:** Currently, when a user plays the game they play up to five questions of the chosen category.
+If there are fewer than five questions in a category, the game will end when there are no more questions in that category.
 This app project demonstrates my skills in building REST APIs with Flask.

 ## Table of Contents